This Hidden Energy Gem Will Perform Well Regardless Of The Oil Price

 I have also constructed a price deck based on the forecast long-term pricing for WTI and natural gas by energy industry consultants McDaniel & Associates.

-Nevertheless, I have further discounted the average annual price for WTI because of my bearish views on the outlook for oil and increased the average annual price for natural gas because of the shortage being experienced in Colombia which has allowed Canacol to secure longer term contracted pricing.
+Nevertheless, I have further discounted the average annual price for WTI because of my bearish views on the outlook for oil and increased the average annual price for natural gas because of the shortage being experienced in Colombia which has allowed Canacol to secure higher longer term contracted pricing.

 The table and forecast prices are set out below: